Chart Color Schemes

 St Leonards is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-St Leonards' dwelling structure, as per the latest Census, consists of 92.5% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic.'s dwelling structure comprises 93.0% houses and 7.0% other dwellings.
-Home ownership in St Leonards stands at 50.1%, with mortgaged dwellings at 25.6% and rented dwellings at 24.2%.
-The median monthly mortgage repayment in the area is $1,654, below Non-Metro Vic.'s average of $1,950.
-The median weekly rent figure in St Leonards is $350, compared to Non-Metro Vic.'s $402.
-Nationally, St Leonards' mortgage repayments are lower than the Australian average of $1,863, and rents are less than the national figure of $375.
+St. Leonards' dwelling structures, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings.
+Compared to Non-Metro Vic., which had 93.0% houses and 7.0% other dwellings, St. Leonards' figures were slightly lower for houses and higher for other dwellings.
+Home ownership in St. Leonards stood at 50.1%, with mortgaged dwellings at 25.6% and rented ones at 24.2%.
+The median monthly mortgage repayment was $1,654, below Non-Metro Vic.'s average of $1,950.
+Weekly rent in St. Leonards was $350, compared to Non-Metro Vic.'s $402.
+Nationally, St. Leonards' mortgage repayments were lower at $1,654 than the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing